Tuesday, October 14, 2008

 for marking and cutting out circles for penny rugs.

 I can recommend freezer paper from the grocery store for tracing and cutting fabrics into shapes.
 Prepare your wool.
-Hot wash, cold rinse, hot dryer.
+Warm wash, cold rinse, hot dryer.
 This action will open the scales in the wool and once opened they will bind together into a new formation, creating a new fabric.
 Fulled or felted, also known as boiled wool.
 I use woven fabrics, recycled skirts, blazers, slacks, blankets and the like.
 It's not uncommon to use knitted garments for penny rugs, although they can become a bit too thick to work with.
+If your first wash cycle doesn't produce the result you want, wash in hotter water.
+Not all wool will felt, such as factory treated super wash wool, some will felt more than others,

 Lightly press your fabric first with a pressing cloth covering the wool.
 If you don't cover the cloth, your iron will create a permanent sheen on your wool.
 Press the freezer paper SHINY side down onto your wool.
 Press for a few good seconds, pressing the entire square of paper.